Summary of Experience for Patricia James Hanz

 Her California State-wide service began in 2000 when she served as a California Virtual Campus mentor, then was in the Academic Senate for the CCC Executive Committee and chair of the ASCCC Technology Committee.
 She became the co-director of the CCC @ONE Professional Development project in 2009 and in 2013, led the CCC Distance Education Coordinators to the creation of their own organization.
 Her work in planning and implementation of the CCC Online Teaching Conference has resulted in the continuation of a vibrant conference that is held every June in California in a hybrid format.

 She was the lead designer and grant writer for "Crafting an Effective Writer", Coursera's first Community College Massive Open Online Course (MOOC).
 Her efforts resulted in MSJC receiving a Gates Foundation grant that allowed for the development of the basic writing course that, in two sessions, has served over 90,000 students across the globe.
-Additionally, she has led an effort at MSJC to serve international online students that has created a partnership with a new college, American Honors College in Dubai.

-She served as the Executive Director of the California Community Colleges Online Education Initiative and is currently consulting in all things online learning.
+She recently served as the Executive Director of the California Community Colleges Online Education Initiative and is currently consulting in all things online learning.

 For references please visit the references page or contact me.